 Unfortunately, many outdoor sports such as hiking are very whitewashed, which is why Outdoor Afro celebrates Black leadership in the great outdoors.
-The national organization coordinates a wide variety of group hikes, bike rides, and beyond, so check to see what your local chapter will be doing this summer — and consider donating to Outdoor Afro, so the group can continue all of the great work it does.
+The national organization coordinates a wide variety of group hikes, bike rides, and beyond, so check to see what your local chapter has planned — and consider donating to Outdoor Afro, so the group can continue all of the great work it does.

 Catskill Country Walks